LudovicEspeel/course-object-oriented-programming-with-cpp/docs/a-introductory/01-what-is-cpp/README.md

 Some computer languages are written for a specific purpose.
 Like, Java was initially devised to control toasters and some other electronics.
 C was developed for programming operating systems.
 Pascal was conceptualized to teach proper programming techniques.
 But C++ is a general-purpose language.
 It well deserves the widely acknowledged nickname "Swiss Pocket Knife of Languages".

 C++ is standardized by the International Organization for Standardization (ISO), with the latest standard version ratified and published by ISO in December 2020 as ISO/IEC 14882:2020 (informally known as C++20).
 The C++ programming language was initially standardized in 1998 as ISO/IEC 14882:1998, which was then amended by the C++03, C++11, C++14, and C++17 standards.
-Since 2012, C++ has been on a three-year release schedule with C++23 as the next planned standard.
+Since 2012, C++ has been on a three-year release schedule with C++23 as the latest standard.

 ## Philosophy